najeebt/atrium/README.md

 This is the program that was used to record all the depth capture for ["Another Love," a music video for Nyles Lannon](https://vimeo.com/145706460).

+On shoot days, subjects could be captured for minute-long takes spread out over the course of several hours.
+We ultimately rolled the cameras well over 100 times on three separate Kinects, with few losses of data, each of which was tracked in the moment.

 ## FEATURES

 - RECORD depth frames at 30 FPS